unknownbrackets/tomatotrans/README.md

 This contains messages shown during battle based on the scripting for enemies.
 They display using an 8x8 font.

+May be prefixed with [CENTER_H] for alignment.
+Some original messages were manually centered.

 Some strings may be reused by multiple enemies.

 ### ta_menus_eng.txt